 In remote work, you can no longer depend on being able to walk down the corridor and ask Chloe or Joe a question, so it’s important to have a centralised database of knowledge – a knowledge base.
 This lowers risk and dependency on individuals, makes it easier for new employees to get up to speed and provides a consistency of response to customers.
 Have a look at our review of the best knowledge bases for remote work.

 Change the way you communicate

 The least productive feature of office working is the meeting culture.
 As I once saw scribbled on a white board in a meeting room ‘Why work when you can go to a meeting’.
-Many companies have simply transferred this culture to remote work where it’s an even worse idea than doing it in the office.
+If you really want to destroy your remote work productivity then do what many companies have and transfer this culture into people’s homes.
 Remote work offers the unfortunate opportunity to run back-to-back meetings all day with no time wasted walking between meeting rooms.
 By the end of the day your head throbs, your ears are hot from hours of wearing a headset and your brain has gone to mush.
-I can’t stress this enough…this culture is bad and needs to stop.
+I can’t stress this enough….this culture is bad and needs to stop.
 If you want to develop successful remote work then remote workers need to make more use of asynchronous communication – text and video messaging – to get to the point where shorter, less frequent meetings are used to resolve the big issues and make final agreements.

 Emphasise the human connection

 This is something all good businesses are doing already.
 You must hold weekly 1:1s with your direct reports.
 These are sacrosanct, don’t delay or cancel them.
 You must hold monthly all staff meetings and make these meetings as interactive as possible.

 Get information out there.
 A lot of time and effort can go into drafting and re-drafting written updates so managers need to make use of tools which allow you to produce short videos quickly and easily.